poisonednumber/Scanner-map/README.md

 ### Prerequisites (Common):

--   SDRTrunk or TrunkRecorder already configured and running.
+-   SDRTrunk, TrunkRecorder, **or rdio-scanner** already configured and running.
 -   Access to export Talk Group information from RadioReference.com (usually requires a Premium Subscription).
 -   **EITHER** a Google Cloud Platform account with the Geocoding API enabled and an API Key **OR** a LocationIQ account with an API Key.
 You only need the key for the service you choose to use.
 -   (Optional but Recommended for Local Transcription Speed) An NVIDIA GPU with CUDA support (8GB+ VRAM recommended).
 Ensure appropriate drivers and CUDA/cuDNN libraries are installed before running the installation script.